Edgill History, Family Crest & Coats of Arms

 Edge-Hill is a chapelry, in the district parish of West Derby, parish of Walton-on-the-Hill, union and hundred of West Derby, Lancashire.

 In Staffordshire at Burntwood, "there are several neat and pleasant mansions, one of which is Edgehill or Edial Hall, a square brick building with a cupola and balustrades, celebrated as the house in which the eminent lexicographer, Samuel Johnson, opened an academy in 1736."

 Edge-Hill, near Kington, Warwickshire was the scene of the memorable battle of that name, which occurred in 1642, between the Royal Army, commanded by the king in person, and the parliamentarian forces under the Earl of Essex.

 Early History of the Edgill family

-Another 171 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edgill research.
+Another 86 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgill History in all our PDF Extended History products and printed products wherever possible.